MicroEJ/docs/SDK6UserGuide/gettingStarted.rst

 ------------------------

 These VEE ports are ideal to evaluate MicroEJ's technology.
 They include the latest versions of MicroEJ software components as much as possible.
-In case you can not get hands on your desired starter kit, please contact us, we may help to find hardware for you.
+In case you cannot get hands on your desired starter kit, please contact us, we may help to find hardware for you.

 .. list-table::
    :widths: 50 50